slgrobotics/ros2_jetson_nano_inference/README.md

 [image_inference_node]: Current Time: 15:28:47 | Elapsed: 0:00:40 | Total calls: 241 | Calls: 46 in 5.1s | Server calls per second: 9.08
 [image_inference_node]: Current Time: 15:28:52 | Elapsed: 0:00:45 | Total calls: 290 | Calls: 49 in 5.1s | Server calls per second: 9.67
 ```

+If using the Nano's camera (`--use_server_cam` mode enabled on both the server and the ROS2 node), the workflow is slightly different:

+- the node sends a small request to the server
+- the server captures a frame from the camera and runs the model
+- the server responds with a JSON detections array and the camera frame (JPEG)
+- the node decodes the frame and publishes it to `/camera/image_raw` for visualization
+- the node publishes detections to `/image_inference_detections`

+The image and overlays can be viewed in RQT or RViz as described above.
+Detections are consumed by the `perception_adapter` node and published for Behavior Tree consumption.

+### Behavior trees connection

 See https://github.com/slgrobotics/slg_bt_plugins for more information.